Safety First: Understand The Hierarchy of Fall Protection

 These controls involve proactive measures aimed at lowering the risk of falls.
 Examples include safety monitors, warning lines, warning horns, designated areas, or controlled access areas.
 It is crucial to recognize that OSHA oversees the use of various administrative controls, and it is the responsibility of the fall protection program administrator to comprehend the relevant jurisdictions and regulations.

-Fall Hazard Survey:
+Conducting a Fall Hazard Survey: Where to Start

 To get the ball rolling on implementing the Hierarchy of Fall Protection at your workplace, kick things off with a solid Fall Hazard Survey.
 It’s a smart move for employers to dig into these surveys, figure out the nitty-gritty of fall hazards, and come up with game plans that follow the rules and standards.
 Gather data regarding the frequency of worker exposure to fall risks and assess the severity of these risks.
 Ultimately, this survey plays a pivotal role in proposing remedies to mitigate the occurrence of falls.